In This Article

-Nested Virtualization is a new functionality introduced in Windows Server 2016 that allows users to create one or more virtual machines inside another virtual machine.
+Nested Virtualization is new functionality introduced in Windows Server 2016 that allows users to create one or more virtual machines inside another virtual machine.
 Nested virtualization exposes hardware virtualization support to guest virtual machines.

-In VMM 2019, you can can enable or disable nested virtualization.
+In VMM 2019, you can enable or disable nested virtualization.
 You can configure the VM as a Host in VMM and then perform host operations from VMM on this VM.
 Hence, VMM dynamic optimization will consider a nested VM host for VM placement.